Individual ticket $50

 Raffle ticket $25

 The deadline to register is May 10, 2021

-Click here to purchase your ticket or sponsorship
+Click here to purchase your ticket, raffle ticket, or sponsorship

 Are you interested in sponsoring the Luncheon?
 Please see sponsorship benefits below.